EUCAIM/Glossary/2-Glossary.md

 ### Data subject

 As defined in the GDPR, in the case of data processing, a data subject is a person who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person [[26]](3-References.md#ref-26).

-### Data transaction

-The outcome of an interaction between two participants, aimed at sharing, accessing, exchanging, or processing data.

 ### Data Transfer Agreement (DTA)